LibraryOfCongress/seeing-lost-enclaves/research/images.md

 "Looking in the background" is how I would describe my approach for _many_ of the images I was able to find of Providence's Chinatown.
 See how in the above image, the building to the left side, which on careful inspection has an awning labeled "ORIENTAL RESTAURANT," appears again in a second image from the RI State Archives, again in the background of a photograph of Central Baptist Church, with ladders leaning against it.

+The [bibliography page](bibliography) lists a wide variety of online and offline resources, collections, and archives which I've come across, which are excellent starting points for research, especially on early Asian American communities.

 ## Online image search